cicsdev/cics-java-liberty-ejb/README.md

 * Eclipse with WebSphere Developer Tools and CICS Explorer SDK installed - Local development and bundle deployment

 ## Deploying the Sample

-Import the projects into CICS Explorer.
+To deploy the sample you will need to import the projects into CICS Explorer.

-To install the sample as a CICS bundle, firstly export the CICS bundle from Eclipse by selecting the project com.ibm.cicsdev.ejb.bundle > Export Bundle Project to z/OS UNIX File System.
-Define and install a JVMSERVER resource named `DFHWLP` in the CICS region.
-Finally define and install a BUNDLE resource.
-The features `ejbLite-3.2`, `jsf-2.2` and `jaxrs-2.0` need to be installed in this Liberty JVM server for the sample to run.
-You can do this by configuring the featureManager element in the Liberty configuration file `server.xml`.
+To install the sample as a CICS bundle:

+1. Export the CICS bundle from Eclipse by selecting the project com.ibm.cicsdev.ejb.bundle > Export Bundle Project to z/OS UNIX File System.
+2. Define and install a JVMSERVER resource named `DFHWLP` in the CICS region.
+3. Add the features `ejbLite-3.2`, `jsf-2.2` and `jaxrs-2.0` the the `featureManager` element in the Liberty JVM server's server.xml configuration file.
+4. Define and install a BUNDLE resource.

-To install the sample as an EAR file, firstly export the EAR project from Eclipse by selecting the project com.ibm.cicsdev.ejb.app > File > Export > EAR file > Next > choose a destination > Finish.
-Copy the EAR file in binary to the `apps` directory in the Liberty configuration directory on zFS.
-Replace the Liberty configuration file `server.xml` or update elements featureManager, safRegistry and application using [server.xml](etc/config/server.xml) as a basis.
-Finally, install the JVMSERVER resource in the CICS region.
+To install the sample through Liberty configuration
+1. Export the EAR project from Eclipse by selecting the project com.ibm.cicsdev.ejb.app > File > Export > EAR file > Next > choose a destination > Finish.
+2. Copy the EAR file in binary to the `apps` directory in the Liberty configuration directory on zFS.
+3. Replace the Liberty configuration file `server.xml` or update elements featureManager, safRegistry and application using [server.xml](etc/config/server.xml) as a basis.
+4. Install a JVMSERVER resource in the CICS region.

 If the sample is correctly deployed, you should see the following messages in the Liberty logs: